hindu-comm/weblogs/manasataramgini/2016/11/2016-11-24_the-professors-war.md

 Duly Harrison and Vrishchika had set up an appointment for the meeting.
 On the said day Vrishchika was in her office checking the time wondering why Harrison had not yet showed up.
 As she did so she thought to
-herself: “These mleccha-s\!
+herself: “These mleccha-s!
 I am pretty sure it was the same Harrison who tried to hold up our paper for nearly an year to try to reproduce our work and pass it off as his.
 I wonder what he wants from me.
 I am sure this urge to meet me cannot be innocent.
 Moreover, it is really strange that he is doing a sabbatical with Budhoo, who has hardly anything to offer him…” More than half an hour had passed since the appointed time and he had not yet shown up.
 Vrishchika called up Jay Budhoo to check what was going on.
 He spoke to his students and said that they had not seen Harrison the entire day.
-By that night Budhoo was already contacting the police over the case of the missing Prof.
+By that night Budhoo was already contacting the police over the case of the missing Prof. Harrison.
-Harrison.
 The police knowingly told him that they were on the case and he should quietly wait.

 A few days later officials from the Intelligence Bureau were at Vrishchika’s office asking her about Harrison.
 She told them all that